 Unit 2 is a semi-specialised text of about 450 words, and you can choose from technology, business or literature.
 You have two hours to complete this part of the exam.

-Unit 3 is also a semi-specialised text, and the options are science, social science or law.
+Unit 3 is also a semi-specialised translation, and the options are science, social science or law.
 Like in unit 2, it’s around 450 words and you have two hours to complete.

-No, it’s an exam that you must prepare for.
+The DipTrans is an exam that you must prepare for.
 The Chartered Institute of Linguists (CIOL) says candidates must be competent in both the source and target languages, have good writing skills and the ability to translate at a professional level.
 According to the CIOL: “it must be stressed that candidates, even those holding a degree in languages, generally require additional experience or training.”
 Most translators take a course to prepare, even very experienced ones.
-The Translator’s Studio offers a pre-DipTrans and DipTrans preparatory course to help translators get ready to sit the Diploma in Translation exam.
+The Translator’s Studio offers a pre-DipTrans and DipTrans course with plenty of course content and translation assignments to help translators get ready to sit the Diploma in Translation exam.

 Is the CIOL DipTrans qualification the same as an MA in Translation Studies?